void

-The novel The Good Soldier Švejk refers to a number of institutions and firms, public as well as private.
-On these pages they were until 15 September 2013 categorised as 'Places'.
-This only partly makes sense as this type of entity can not always be associated with fixed geographical points, in the way that for instance cities, mountains and rivers can.
-This new page contains military and civilian institutions (including army units, regiments etc.), organisations, hotels, public houses, newspapers and magazines.
+The Good Soldier Švejk mentions numerous institutions and firms, both public and private.
+Until 15 September 2013, these were categorised as 'Places' on these pages.
+That categorisation only partly makes sense, because this type of entity cannot always be tied to geographical coordinates in the way that cities, mountains, and rivers can.
+This page therefore covers military and civilian institutions (including army units, regiments, etc.), organisations, hotels, public houses, newspapers, and magazines.

-The line between this page and "Places" is blurred, churches do for instance rarely change location, but are still included here.
-Therefore Prague and Vienna will still be found in the "Places" database, because these have constant coordinates.
-On the other hand institutions may change location: Odvodní komise and Bendlovka are not unequivocal geographical terms so they will from now on appear on this page.
+The boundary between this page and 'Places' is not always clear-cut.
+Churches, for instance, rarely change location yet are still included here.
+By contrast, Prague and Vienna remain in the 'Places' database because they have fixed coordinates.
+Institutions, however, may move: Odvodní komise and Bendlovka are not unambiguous geographical terms, so they are listed on this page.

-Praha II./1780, Resslova ul.
-8 | ||||||
+Praha II.
+1780, Resslova ul.
+8

 Obchodní akademie is mentioned when the author introduces Feldkurat Katz to the reader.
 He had studied at a commercial academy.